BenPaster/inTenMins/git.md

 # Learn Git (Command Line) In 10 Mins

-Git tracks changes on a file.
+Git is version control software that tracks changes on a file.
 It's similar to the way Google Docs tracks revision history.
 If you've never seen Google Docs revision history, check that out before reading this.
-This will make more sense.
+Google Docs revision history is literally what Git does for software projects.

 This is a Mac / Linux tutorial.
 If you have Windows you need to download [this](http://msysgit.github.io/) and launch git bash and then do the same stuff.